caos30/dolibarr_stocktransfers_module/README.md

 ## Installation & user guide

 The usual to any other module of Dolibarr.

-But also take in account that if you will use more than one currency on your Dolibarr then you need to apply a minor patch on Dolibarr core (at least on versions 5.x and 6.X).
+Note: if you update your existing module -already using it- go to Settings > Modules and visit the settings of this module, and do at least a one SAVE of settings with new configuration.
+It will preserve the existing options but it probably will add new ones.

 Complete information at: https://imasdeweb.com/index.php?pag=m_blog&gad=detalle_entrada&entry=39